cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

         [_tableView setDataSource:self];

-        // Here we create a spy which will spy the class CPTableViewTest dataSourceSpy = spy(self);
+        // Create a spy which will spy the class CPTableViewTest. dataSourceSpy = spy(self);
     }